logo

 Denver Underage Drinking & Driving Defense Attorney

 As a veteran drunk driving defense attorney in Denver, James Colgan has spent nearly three decades prosecuting and defending those accused of driving under the influence (DUI) or driving with ability impaired (DWAI).
+His extensive experience in the field has given him a deep understanding of the consequences individuals face when charged with these offenses.
+Conviction of DWAI or DUI will cost, on average, more than $10,000, including court costs, fines, fees, drug or alcohol counseling, and drastically increased insurance premiums.
+These financial burdens are just the beginning of the hardships that accompany such charges.

 In many cases, a juvenile may be charged with an adult DUI instead of a delinquency adjudication.
 This can leave a conviction on their permanent driving record, result in more serious criminal penalties for a subsequent conviction, and may carry a host of societal consequences, including an inability to hold certain professional licenses or work in certain professions.
 A conviction may even negatively impact college admissions or financial aid eligibility.